Elections in Libya: House of Representatives

-Future elections
+Municipal elections

+Local elections were held in Libya during 2019–2021, organised by CCMCE, and during 2024–2025 by HNEC.

+National-level election rule disputes

-Presidential and parliamentary elections in Libya were scheduled for December 24, 2021; however these were indefinitely postponed by the High National Elections Commission, due to failure to agree on the electoral rules.
+Presidential and parliamentary elections in Libya were scheduled for 24 December 2021.
+These were indefinitely postponed by the High National Elections Commission, due to failure to agree on the electoral rules.

 As of 2023, Libya had two competing governments, the Government of National Unity (GNU) sited in Tripoli and the Government of National Stability (GNS) in Sirte, formed in March 2022, and supported by the House of Representatives (HoR).
 The High Council of State (HCS) is now essentially the legislative body for the GNU.
 In March 2023 both legislative bodies passed an amendment to the Libyan Constitution providing a broad framework for elections; however, numerous disagreements still exist about implementation.

-In November 2023, despite objections from members of the High Council of State and the reservations expressed by the United Nations Support Mission in Libya (UNSMIL), the House of Representatives ordered the official publication of election rules in the Official Gazette.
-The regulations were developed by the 6 + 6 Joint Committee of the HoR and the HCS.
+In November 2023, despite objections from members of the High Council of State and the reservations expressed by United Nations Support Mission in Libya (UNSMIL), the House of Representatives ordered the official publication of election rules in the Official Gazette.
+The regulations were developed by the 6+6 Committee of the HoR and the HCS.

+In late 2025, a citizens' assembly type process among a diverse group of 137 Libyans, called the Structured Dialogue, was launched, with aims including the development of proposals for electoral processes.